Python Function Transforms

 There are two approaches to defining Python transforms:

-Extensions: Define functions in the
+Pipeline logic modules: Define functions in the

-src/dataflows/extensions/directory and reference them by module nameFile Path: Define functions in
+src/python/directory and reference them by module nameFile Path: Define functions in

 ./python_functions/directories and reference by file path